-This may escape our recognition in the darkness of night, when a thief may come while we are sleeping and steal away the trinkets of our blessings.
-Yet in the discovery of such a loss the weight of such a taxing burden is scaled against the counter balance in our beliefs.
-It shall be in these times that we are exposed to the character of our soul!
+This may escape our recognition in the darkness of night when a thief may come while we are sleeping and steal away some of the trinkets of our blessings.

 In suffering the loss of a child, it can shake us to our very souls and in some instances the unsettled emptiness may seem to provide just cause for momentarily relieving us of any of our steadfast beliefs.

 What’s important is for us to retain our soulful humility and acceptance for the infancy of our human knowledge and invite a greater appreciation for the magnificence in his grand design.

 We must be willing to accept that he and he alone calls each of us home to fulfill his plan, not ours!

 We must view life’s uncertainties in our acceptance of having no control very much like our ability to have influence over the storms or sunny days in the weather patterns.